lane-neuro/research-analytics-suite/research_analytics_suite/operation_manager/operations/README.md

 The `operations` subpackage within the `operation_manager` module defines and manages various operations in the Research Analytics Suite (RAS).
 The key components of this subpackage include:

-- **ABCOperation**: An abstract base class that provides a common interface for all operations.
+- **BaseOperation**: An abstract base class that provides a common interface for all operations.
 It defines methods like `execute`, `start`, `pause`, `stop`, `resume`, and others which must be implemented by any subclass.
-- **Operation**: A concrete implementation of the `ABCOperation` class, responsible for managing tasks, tracking progress, and handling exceptions during execution.
+- **Operation**: A concrete implementation of the `BaseOperation` class, responsible for managing tasks, tracking progress, and handling exceptions during execution.
 - **CustomOperation**: A subclass of `Operation` that handles custom operations requiring function processing.
 It allows setting the function to be processed and managing its execution.

-### ABCOperation
+### BaseOperation
-The `ABCOperation` class provides a common interface for all operations in the RAS, requiring child classes to implement essential methods for operation management, such as `execute`, `start`, `pause`, `stop`, `resume`, etc.
+The `BaseOperation` class provides a common interface for all operations in the RAS, requiring child classes to implement essential methods for operation management, such as `execute`, `start`, `pause`, `stop`, `resume`, etc.

 ### Operation
 The `Operation` class represents a task that can be managed through various states like started, stopped, paused, resumed, and reset.
 It tracks the progress of the task and handles any exceptions that occur during execution.